 Equation of time

-This is the difference between solar time (the time it actually takes the Earth to revolve around the sun) and civil time.
+This is one of the most revered calendar complications.
+It includes all the features of a perpetual calendar with one extra feature – the Equation of Time – which is the difference between solar time (the time it actually takes the Earth to revolve around the sun) and calendar time.

 This chronograph allows the instantaneous resetting of the chronograph hand, so it “flies back” to zero with just one push, instead of having to stop, reset and start again.

 This timepiece displays two times simultaneously, either through a GMT hand that points to the second time zone or a separate subdial for the second time zone.

 Instead of regular hands, a single-digit shows the hour and it jumps directly to the next hour, from three to four, for example.

 This is a watch that chimes out the time (hours, quarter-hours and minutes) when a lever is activated.
 The minute repeater is considered one of the most complicated watches to manufacture.

 There are chronographs that have only one pusher, which controls all the chronograph functions, and these are called monopusher chronographs.
 The first chronographs were all monopushers, as the first two pusher chronograph was not introduced until the 1920s.
 Contrary to the two pusher chronograph, the monopusher chronograph is unable to measure interrupted time spans.

 These watches have a display that shows the phases of the moon (full, half, crescent, etc.).